pingcap/docs/system-variables.md

 - Type: Float
 - Range: `[0, 2147483647]`
 - Default value: `20`
-- Indicates the start-up cost of TiDB to request data from TiKV.
-It's used by the [Cost Model](/cost-model.md).
+- Indicates the start-up cost for TiDB to request data from TiKV.
+This variable is internally used in the [Cost Model](/cost-model.md).

 ### tidb_opt_skew_distinct_agg <span class="version-mark">New in v6.2.0</span>